Dynamic Indexing

 Patent searching does not have the same philosophical overlay as its jurisprudence cousin, but the idea is implicit in the activity of searching.

-Hierarchical (enumerative?)
+prior concept #2 -- Hierarchical (enumerative?)
 Classification

 In library science Hierarchical Classification theory posits that knowledge can be systematically arranged in a tree-like structure, progressing from general to specific categories to reflect logical subdivisions of subjects.
 This approach, rooted in Aristotelian principles of genus and species, enables efficient resource location by mirroring the natural relationships among concepts.
 It contrasts with flat or non-hierarchical systems by imposing a top-down order, where broader classes encompass narrower ones, often denoted through notation or indentation.